Overbryd/dotfiles/README.md

 ## Maintenance

-Enter the `~/dotfiles` directory, make changes and make it:
+Enter the `~/dotfiles` directory, make changes and `make` it:

     cd ~/dotfiles
     make

 The Makefile contains sections for installing \*nix command line utilities, macOS applications, macOS settings and maintaing specific configurations.

+So you can also only re-make a section of the project, for example the macOS dock settings:

+    cd ~/dotfiles
+    make defaults-Dock

+Or only rebuild your vim:

+    cd ~/dotfiles
+    make vim

+Or upgrade all installed packages:

+    cd ~/dotfiles
+    make brew

 ## Contents